London, United Kingdom

 Air Transport Movements

 Heathrow is the busiest airport in the United Kingdom and one of Europe’s main hubs*.
 In 2019, the airport delivered its ninth consecutive year of growth.
-A total of 80.9 million passengers travelled through its terminals, ranking as the first in Europe and the seventh in the world by total passenger traffic.
+A total of 80.9 million passengers traveled through its terminals, ranking as the first in Europe and the seventh in the world by total passenger traffic.

 Heathrow was selected as the most internationally connected airport in the world by the Megahubs Index for the second year in a row.
 With a total of 475,900 air transport movements, it services 82 airlines, connecting our passengers with 206 destinations.